 Remove the chicken and stir the cream into the sauce in the pan.
 Boil rapidly for a few minutes to thicken the sauce.
 If you’ve got yoghurt rather than cream then add it off the heat after reducing the sauce – adding it on the heat means it will split and curdle.
 Still perfectly edible, just doesn’t look so great.
 If you’re nervous about splitting the sauce (or a novice cook), pour the yoghurt into a bowl and add a few teaspoons of the hot sauce to the yoghurt.
 Stir well, and repeat, until the yoghurt-sauce-mixture is a warm temperature, then tip the lot over the chicken and stir through.

 Tips: green beans make a great addition to this dish – in fact, chuck in any vegetables that are kicking around.
 As a rule of thumb, add root veg shortly after browning the chicken and add small veg like peas, shredded greens or green beans 5 minutes before serving.
-For a vegetarian version, just leave out the chicken and put in more veg as required.
+For a veggie version, just leave out the chicken and put in more veg as required.

 Creamy Mustard Chicken With Winter Veg is a recipe from my first book, A Girl Called Jack.